 Included below are instructions on how to do this.
 For help using MPROP data, or to receive a pre-joined MPROP/parcel shapefile, fill out the AGSL's Data Request Form, or email us at firstname.lastname@example.org.

-Step 3).
-Extract (unzip) parcelbase to a working folder of your choice.
+2. Extract (unzip) the parcel shapefile in the working folder of your choice.

 Now the layers are one and each parcel has its corresponding property ownership and land use information attached.

-*Step 8).
-Crucial.
+7. Important!
 If you want the join to save, you will need to export and create a new shapefile.
 Joins are not automatically permanent.
 Right-click the joined layer, select Data > Export Data.
 Choose where you want to save the new shapefile and press 'Save.'
-You should now be able to access your new joined parcelbase and MPROP data whenever you want.
+You should now be able to access your new joined parcelbase and MPROP data whenever you want